finos/common-cloud-controls/docs/governance/community-guidelines/member-roles.md

 ### Responsibilities and Privileges

 - Set direction and priorities for a WG, ensuring consistent progress.
-- Present the WG status and progress to the rest of the SIG.
+- Present the WG status and progress to the rest of the community.
 - Adhere to the general responsibilities of an _Approver_.

 ## Inactive Members